 Unlike car parts, finding that exact replacement motor for your ceiling fan is not as easy as you think.
-It is best to replace the existing fan with a new one instead of trying to find replacement parts.
+It is best and cheaper to replace the existing fan with a new one instead of trying to find replacement parts.

 The ceiling fan wobbles a lot when running.
 Why is that?

 All ceiling fans will have some wobble when running as it is moving.
 However, a lot of wobbling can be an indicator for one of several problems: